imaphatduc/cubecubed/docs/reference/classes/Group.md

 The dad/mom object of every pack of objects in the visualization.

+A group must belong to a scene.

+Group is classified in terms of its purpose.
+Below `Group()` is a SVG group to render SVG objects.

 Please see the Quick Start page in official documentation for clearer understanding about this `Group` term.

 ## Constructors